gpii-ops/gpii-infra/gcp/README.md

 1. `rake deploy_module"[k8s/gpii/couchdb]"`
 1. Kubernetes should run the CouchDB Pod in the correct Zone, and CouchDB should attach to the Persistent Disk.
 Verify this with e.g. `kubectl -n gpii get pods` or the GKE Dashboard.
 1. When you are sure the CouchDB cluster is healthy, delete any new Snapshots you created (k8s-snapshots manages its own Snapshots).

+### Data corruption on a single CouchDB replica

+In this scenario we rely on CouchDB ability to recover from loss of one or more replicas (our current production CouchDB settings allow us to lose up to 2 random nodes and still keep data integrity).
+The best course of action as follows:

+1. Make sure that you figured affected CouchDB pod properly
+1. There is a PVC object, associated with affected CouchDB pod.
+Let's say affected pod is `couchdb-couchdb-1`, then corresponding PVC is `database-storage-couchdb-couchdb-1`, located in the same namespace.
+1. Delete associated PVC and then affected pod.
+For our example case:
+   * `kubectl --namespace gpii delete pvc database-storage-couchdb-couchdb-1`
+   * `kubectl --namespace gpii delete pod couchdb-couchdb-1`
+1. After target pod is terminated, Persistent Disk that was mounted into it thru corresponding PVC will be destroyed as well.
+1. When new pod is created to replace deleted one, corresponding PVC will be created as well, and, thru it, new PV object for new GCE PD.
+1. Run `rake deploy_module[couchdb]` to patch newly created PV with annotations for `k8s-snapshots`.
+1. CouchDB cluster will replicate data to recreated node automatically.
+1. Corrupted node is now recovered.
+   * You can check DB status on recovered node with `kubectl exec --namespace gpii -it couchdb-couchdb-N -c couchdb -- curl -s http://$TF_VAR_couchdb_admin_username:$TF_VAR_couchdb_admin_password@127.0.0.1:5984/gpii/`, where N is node index.

 ### Data corruption on all replicas of CouchDB cluster